Child Care for Older Toddlers

 Our Older Toddler rooms are designed to accommodate toddlers from 24 months to 3 years old.
 Groups are divided by birth date and/or developmental needs.
 The designated adult/child ratio in Pennsylvania for older toddlers is 1:6.

 Daily Information & Communication

-Daily Grams will be completed and ready to be taken home at the end of the day.
+Daily Grams will be completed on tadpoles and emailed upon sign out at the end of the day.
 They will let you know when and what your child ate, when he/she slept, and when their diaper was changed.
 Notes on your child’s health, disposition, and other special things that were done during the day will also be recorded.
 We will also write reminders on your Daily Gram, and let you know when you may need to bring something in.
 Other information for parents, such as schedules, newsletters, and menus, will be posted in a designated area of the classroom.
-We also ask that you check your child’s cubby or mailbox daily for other items such as calendars and information from the director.
+We also ask that you check your child’s cubby or mailbox and your email daily for other items such as calendars and information from the director.

 Diapers, wipes, ointment/powder, and other diapering items can be brought in bulk and stored in the cupboards over our counter.
 We will let you know when our supply is getting low.
 Please be sure to sign a permission slip that allows us to apply ointments and powder (don’t forget sunscreen!).